watson-developer-cloud/assistant-with-discovery/README.md

   - **DISCOVERY_USERNAME**: Use your Discovery service credentials
   - **DISCOVERY_COLLECTION_ID**: Find your collection ID in the Discovery collection you created
   - **DISCOVERY_ENVIRONMENT_ID**: Find your environment ID in the Discovery collection you created
+  - **DISCOVERY_QUERY_FIELDS**: Set this value to 'none'.
+If you set up a custom configuration (optional), set this value to the name of your enrichment fields, separated by commas.
+[Learn more here.](custom_config/config_instructions.md).
   ![](readme_images/env_var_text.png)
 4. Select **SAVE**.
 5. Restart your application.